ketanspage/outlier-identification/README.md

-# outlier machine identification model
+# Outlier machine identification model
 The model aims at automating the identification of outlier machines using the data made by cybersecurity specialists